 Not all students are introduced to the concept of summer language immersion directly at school by their language teachers or returning peers.
-This page is dedicated to the past participants who have expressed their personal opinion through short testimonies, videos filmed during summer 2015, and even a book you can read like a novel.
+This page is dedicated to the past participants who have expressed their personal opinion through short testimonies, videos, and even a book you can read like a novel.
 Some students studied with us last summer and others ten years ago.
 This page will give you an idea of how the Magellan travel and immersion experiences have impacted their lives.
 Most went on to study a foreign language in college, others were inspired to study abroad again, and some of our former students even moved abroad after college graduation.

 This selection of unscripted feedback has the potential to help every parent understand the dynamic of an immersion program as they are considering enrolling their teen.
 The videos filmed on location reflect all the emotions participants experience during their time abroad.
 Read their words to see why more students are choosing Magellan Study Abroad to show them the world!
 We have been creating positive lifelong travel memories with students for a decade and we are proud of what has been accomplished with a caring and dedicated staff.
 If you want to talk to past participants or parents of past participants, reach out to us.
 We will put you in touch with them.

 You have found Magellan Study Abroad, a trusted organizer of quality immersion programs for all students who want the right balance between academics, true language learning, fun and an amazing experience abroad.

 A Spanish Journal

 The life changing summer of an American teen abroad

 We encourage Magellan participants to journal throughout their time abroad.
 It's a wonderful way for students to record their memories as they take place and it helps them create a priceless keepsake they will cherish as they get older.
 We're lucky enough to feature a student journal from one of our Salamanca program participants.
 Take a look through the eyes of Magellan alumni and see why studying abroad really is a life changing experience.